francesjgonzales/website-starter/README.md

 ### Created a website started file using Gulp to automate javascript, css and image files

+\*NOTE: It minifies png, svg and jpg but not Webp image.

 ## Using MAC terminal to install packages, plugins and dependencies

 1. Create a project folder